EmmanuelBronyah/alx_be_shell/shell_permissions/README.md

 This script creates an empty file `hello`.
 ## 5-execute
 This scripts adds the execute permssion to the owner of the file `hello`.
+## 6-multiple_permissions
+This script adds execute permission to the owner and the group owner, and read permission to other users, to the file `hello`.